miho/VWorkflows/README.md

 ### IDE

-Open the `VWorkflows-Core/VWorkflows-FX` Gradle project in your favourite IDE (tested with NetBeans 7.3.1) and build it.
+Open the `VWorkflows-Core/VWorkflows-FX` Gradle project in your favourite IDE (tested with NetBeans 7.3.1) and build it by calling the `assemble` task.
-`VWorkflows-FX` comes with a demo.
-To test it call the `run` task.

 ### Command Line